2026 AFL season: Background

+Last disposal out of bounds decisions fell within the purview of decisions reviewable by the AFL Review Centre (ARC), as had all out of bounds decisions since the 2025 finals series.
+There was a key error late in the Geelong v Adelaide match in round 3: the boundary umpire incorrectly paid a last disposal free kick to Geelong instead of Adelaide, and Geelong restarted play before ARC had a chance to intervene, ultimately resulting in a goal to Geelong who won by eight points.
+The AFL admitted the error the following day and announced a review of its ARC review processes.

-In November, the AFL announced the introduction of a wildcard finals round, adding an extra week to the existing finals series and increasing the number of finalists to ten; at the end of the home-and-away season, the seventh-placed team would host the tenth-placed team and eighth would host ninth in wildcard finals, before the remainder of the finals series would continue as per the existing final eight system.
-The change was inspired by the National Basketball Association (NBA), which first introduced the concept in 2020, and marked the first change to the AFL finals system since 2000.
-The change was negatively received by fans; however, sports rights analyst Colin Smith explained that the league was "protecting [the] value" of the current $4.5 billion broadcast right deal by implementing the change, with more finalists meaning less dead rubber matches later in the home-and-away season.
+The AFL introduced a wildcard finals round, adding an extra week to the existing finals series and increasing the number of finalists from eight to ten; at the end of the home-and-away season, the seventh-placed team would host the tenth-placed team and eighth would host ninth in wildcard finals, before the remainder of the finals series would continue as per the previous final eight system.
+The change was the first change to the AFL finals system since 2000.
+The change was negatively received by the AFL Fans Association; however, sports rights analyst Colin Smith explained that the league was protecting the value of the current $4.5 billion broadcast right deal by implementing the new system, with more finalists meaning fewer dead rubber matches later in the home-and-away season.

-A State of Origin match will take place for the first time since 1999, with Western Australia hosting Victoria at Optus Stadium on 14 February 2026. coach Dean Cox was announced as coach of Western Australia, while coach Chris Scott was announced as coach of Victoria.
+A State of Origin match took place for the first time since 1999, with Western Australia playing Victoria at Optus Stadium in February 2026; Victoria won the match by 24 points.

+Rules governing voting for the Brownlow Medal were changed, to provide umpires a set of player statistics prior to the lodging of votes.